RyougiShikiosu/styletransfer/README.md

 =====

 This repository is for [Meta Networks for Neural Style Transfer](https://arxiv.org/abs/1709.04111).
+The meta network takes in the style image and generated an image transformation network for neural style transfer.
+For more details please refer and cite this paper

     @inproceedings{shen2017style,
       author = {Falong Shen, Shuicheng Yan and Gang Zeng},